jackdignamit/Azure-Honeypot-SIEM-Attack-Analysis-Lab/README.md

 ---

-### 4️⃣ Create LAW and link to Microsoft Sentinel
+### 4️⃣ Create a Log Analytics Workspace and link to Microsoft Sentinel
 1. Create both a new **Log Analytics Workspace (LAW)** and **Microsoft Sentinel** workspace under your resource group.

    _The Log Analytics Workspace will act as a centralized storage and analysis hub for incoming logs from your VM.
 Microsoft Sentinel adds threat detection, alerting, and visualization capabilities.
-Feel free to export its built-in workbooks and analytic rules._
+Feel free to explore its built-in workbooks and analytic rules._

 3. On Microsoft Sentinel, **add the previously created Log Analytics Workspace.** This links the LAW to its respective SIEM.
 4. Under **Content Management > Content Hub** search for and install Windows Security Events.